-A mechanism managed by the Department of Justice and Equality for identifying programmes eligible for the purpose of recruiting non-EEA students.
-The ILEP is not a quality assurance process and nor should listing on the ILEP be represented as engagement with a quality assurance process.
-The ILEP will ultimately be replaced by the IFM.
+A mechanism managed by the Department of Justice Immigration Service Delivery that identifies ELE and HE programmes for the purpose of recruiting non-EU/EEA/Swiss learners on programmes of longer than 12 weeks' duration.
+The ILEP is not a quality assurance process and the inclusion of a provider's programmes on the ILEP does not represent engagement with a quality assurance process.
+The ILEP will ultimately close once the international education mark is fully implemented.